-I am always searching for unique new hikes to do in Southern California, especially those with something different than you would expect.
+I am always searching for unique new hikes to do in Southern California, especially those with something different than you would expect to see.
 So when I heard about Ladder Canyon (yes, I was very late to the game on this one), I quickly set a time to hike it with Chris from the Last Adventurer.
 This hike has a little bit of everything, ladders you have to climb to get to the next section, slot canyons, and beautiful desert scenery that reminds you of something you would see in Death Valley.
 Here is all the info so you can check it out yourself.

 - 6.5 miles